DrLex0/quake-frogbots/waypoint/README.md

 When the bot exits an exclusive path, in other words when it decides to move from an exclusive marker towards a non-exclusive marker, the `exclusive door` mechanism is instantly suppressed for 4 seconds, to allow the bot to exit through the same door without being forced back in.

-If you look at the `dm5` waypoints, you will notice that 2 extra exclusive markers with paths towards the door have been placed to make bots coming from other directions immediately go through the door when someone else has opened it for them.
+If you look at the `dm5` waypoints, you will notice that 2 extra exclusive markers with paths towards the door have been placed to make bots approaching from other directions immediately go through the door when someone else has opened it for them.
 Same for `ultrav`.
 This is a complicated thing to set up, and it must be double-checked and tested for mistakes, but the end result is well worth it.
 It helps a lot to draw a diagram of the markers and how they must be set up, as in the example above (which I need to add, TODO).

+Mind that a _platform_ is also considered a _door,_ considered ‘open’ in its ‘up’ position, which means that an exclusive marker can also be linked to a platform with _exclusive door_ mode to activate the marker only when the platform is up.
+This can for instance be used to make the bot move away from under an extended platform, to avoid being squished when it comes down.
+An example can be found near the Quad in `ztndm6`.

 ### Reliable rocket jumps

 The bot has 2 rocket jump modes:
 1. The **regular** RJ mode is to run towards the launch spot and shoot a rocket at its feet while jumping, when sufficiently close to the spot and more or less heading in the right direction.
 This is not very accurate, but it is fast.
 Usually the bot is able to correct for errors through air turning tricks, but it will occasionally fail, which makes it all the more realistic.
 2. When combining an RJ path with either precision jump or slow path mode, the bot will follow a slower but much more **accurate** procedure.
 It will only launch itself when both at near-ideal position and angles, and will not try to correct mid-air.
 The line between the 2 markers acts as the ideal trajectory, hence correct marker placement is crucial for this mode.
 It does not allow to go as far as the regular jumps, but can be required for really tricky jumps where accuracy is essential.
-Bots at higher levels will be quicker and more accurate while preparing the jump.
+Bots at higher skill levels will be quicker and more accurate while preparing the jump.

 Rocket jumps can be tricky, especially when the destination is a ledge that sticks out.
 If you notice that bots often smack their head against the bottom of the ledge, it usually means the target marker is too deep into the ledge.
 In that case, it helps to move the marker, or place an extra marker just on the edge of the ledge, perhaps even slightly above it, to improve the bot's aim.
 Only make that marker the destination for the rocket jump path, and give it a path to the actual destination on the ledge.